 3. Keep your negative feedback separate

-While it can be tempting to use a positive and negative statement back to back - this approach often does more harm than good.
-It creates confusion with the employee and makes your feedback come across as insincere.
+While it can be tempting to use a positive and negative statement back to back, this approach often does more harm than good.
+It creates confusion with the employee and makes your praise come across as insincere.
 Knowing how to give quality feedback in your call center requires you to think carefully about the effect of negative feedback.

-Employees will feel as if you have used the positive reinforcement as a means to soften the blow and won't focus on the behaviours you want them to repeat.
+Employees will feel as if you have used the positive reinforcement as a means to soften the blow and won't focus on the behaviors you want them to repeat.

 If your call center agent has done an outstanding job dealing with a difficult customer on the phone, praise them for that.
 You don't need to give them a constructive feedback comment on what they could have done better.
 If you do need to discuss areas of improvement, schedule that conversation for another time.

-No matter which industry a manager is in, too often we get trapped into the bad habit of recognising results and not what the person did to obtain them.
+No matter which industry a manager is in, too often we get trapped into the bad habit of recognizing results and not what the person did to obtain them.

 Remembering that is key when thinking about how to give quality feedback in your call center.
-When delivering positive employee feedback, make sure you are articulating the effort and behaviour and not the results which are often out of the employee's control.
+When delivering positive employee feedback, make sure you are articulating the effort and behavior and not the results which are often out of the employee's control.
 Recognize that the individual performed at an exceptional level and has demonstrated their abilities to a high standard.

 "Alison, I think your presentation impressed the client.
 We might have a shot at securing this new contract."

-By keeping this in mind, you are still acknowledging the work that Alison put and that it is worthy of recognition, even if the call center does not get the new business.
+By keeping this in mind, you are still acknowledging the work that Alison put in and that it is worthy of recognition, even if the call center does not get the new business.
 In this example, Alison’s presentation may not secure the client’s custom, but it still represents your company and team brilliantly.

 5. Recognize how the behavior made a positive impact

-If you are struggling to come up with positive feedback comments ask yourself these questions about the employee:
+If you are struggling with how to give quality feedback in your call center, ask yourself these questions about the employee:

 - How has the employee made your life easier?